 About 37% of consumers contacted by debt collectors confirmed that the creditor contacts them at least four times each week.
 Another 17% reported that the debt collectors have tried to reach them more than eight times every week.
 Multiple calls from a collector is one of the practices characterizing debt collection harassment.
+To get their money back creditors sometimes use debt collection services.
+Typically, these collectors either act as agency employees or act independently.
+For example, if Global Solutions debt collectors have contacted you, here we deal with collection agency employees.
+Foregoing company is among the leading debt collection agencies in the industry, along with MCM, CBE global, TSI, who stand out with deviation activities in the collection process.
 (Image Credits: Yanalya/Freepik)

 Some debt collectors go to the extent of threatening consumers, using profane language, humiliating, or calling a borrower’s contact.
 If a debt collection agency is harassing you, you can make it stop.

 Here are the steps to take to stop debt collection harassment.

 Know Your Rights

 When dealing with debt collectors, it’s good to ask yourself, how can I protect my bank account from creditors.
 If you’re ignorant about your rights, you could end up entertaining infringements to your constitutional privileges.
 The Fair Debt Collection Practices Act stipulates how creditors and debt collectors should approach collecting their dues.

 Collectors shouldn’t call you before 8 a.m. or after 9 p.m.
 You should also not receive any communication from tax collectors on a Sunday.
 The law further prohibits debt collectors from abusive, profane, or obscene language when collecting a debt from you.